 If the MC service user needs to make calls to MC service users who are present in that MC service user's primary MC system, or to MC service groups hosted in that MC service user's primary MC system whilst that MC service user has migrated to a partner MC system, a mechanism is needed for the MC service user to obtain identity based key material valid for its primary MC system whilst migrated to the partner MC system.

-Editor's note: mechanisms are in the remit of SA3.
+NOTE: Solutions for key management are outside the scope of the present document.

 5.2.9 Key issue 2.9: Migration during link failure conditions